projektwahl/projektwahl-lit/docs/ATTACK_SURFACE_WITH_SYSTEMD_HARDENING.md

 LoadCredentialEncrypted=

+# Nginx Reverse Proxy

+Prevents leaking the certificate in case the projektwahl service is compromised.

+May prevent some attacks by normalizing/denying requests.

 ## Login Hash Calculation DOS

 Many login requests probably cause severe memory and cpu pressure as argon2id is compute intensive.
 Maybe we should ratelimit it.
 This would also be a password bruteforce.